nneves/R2C2_WebInterface/README.md

 Node.JS will also provide additional packages to be installed and also support some of the latest and bleeding edge web protocols.
 Also, since the UI will use HTML+Javascript to compose the webinterface frontend, using Javascript in the webserver code should make it simpler to bind the 2 worlds together.

-Aditionally, Node.JS will require to install an aditional package for Serial Port communication, but that's all!
+Aditionally, Node.JS will require to install an extra package for Serial Port communication, but that's all!

 What should one expect from this initial prototype
 ==================================================